Wednesday, January 9, 2019

-Just a week after the new year 2019 celebration on January 1st, Filipinos gather to celebrate one of the most prominent devotions to Jesus Christ — the feast of the Black Nazarene.
+Just a week after the New Year 2019 celebration on January 1st, Filipinos gather to celebrate one of the most prominent devotions to Jesus Christ—the feast of the Black Nazarene.
+This event, deeply rooted in Filipino culture and Catholic traditions, is a testament to the unwavering faith and devotion of the Filipino people.

-I've celebrated the feast of the Black Nazarene since 2013.
-That was my first time hearing the mass at the Minor Basilica on its feast day with my sister, whom I had convinced would come with me.
+My journey with the Feast of the Black Nazarene began in 2013.
+It was the first time I attended the mass at the Minor Basilica on its feast day, accompanied by my sister, whom I had persuaded to join me.
+Little did I know that this experience would mark the beginning of profound personal and spiritual growth.

-Nazareno 2016: Feast of the Black Nazarene was a peaceful celebration of the faithful and devotees of the Holy image.
-As I remember, it was well organized as people were guided well by the Hijos Del Nazareno or the "Sons of the Nazarene," who are the chosen ones to actively devote their time to protect the Nazarene until their last breath.
+Nazareno 2016: The Feast of the Black Nazarene was a peaceful celebration of the faithful and devotees of the Holy Image.
+As I remember, it was well organized, and people were guided well by the Hijos Del Nazareno, or the "Sons of the Nazarene," who are the chosen ones to actively devote their time to protecting the Nazarene until their last breath.

-Nazareno 2017: Devotion to The Feast of The Black Nazarene was a meaningful celebration as I contemplated the event's significance on our faith as Catholic Christians.
-That was also a peaceful event near the Minor Basilica as I heard the mass.
+Nazareno 2017: Devotion to the Feast of the Black Nazarene was a meaningful celebration as I contemplated the event's significance for our faith as Catholic Christians.
+It was also peaceful near the Minor Basilica as I heard the mass.

 At this year's celebration, I brought my sister with me to hear the mass.
-It was so crowded outside the church that we could not get inside and preferred to stand outside to listen to the pack while watching on a Big screen.
-After an hour and as the group ended, a drizzle of rain just poured over our heads.
-That was a blessing as people would have believed it, and even I have asked for a Divine miracle through the rain to calm people down from the warm weather.
+It was so crowded outside the church that we could not get inside, so we preferred to stand outside to listen to the pack while watching on a big screen.
+After an hour, as the group ended, a drizzle of rain just poured over our heads.
+That was a blessing, as people would have believed it, and even I have asked for a Divine miracle through the rain to calm people down from the warm weather.

 What's unique about this year's celebration was the incredible experience of witnessing the traslacion in Chinatown in Binondo, Manila.
 Many devotees joined and saw the grand parade of the original image of the Black Nazarene, followed by other pictures from different churches and local sectors.
 People shouted "Viva" to honor the Nazarene as they waived their white and maroon-colored hankies.